My Grandfather, A Killer

 The next year, a woman would again be at the center of violence involving Filipinos.
 This time, it involved my Lolo.

 To this day, no one in my family can say for certain what drove my grandfather to murder.
 But according to an Associated Press report dated Sept.
 23, 1931, it all had to do with "an American girl."
-The headline of the story, read, "Oriental Killed, One Shot In Love Feud."
+The headline of the story read, "Oriental Killed, One Shot in Love Feud."

 According to my dad, Lolo was in a restaurant bathroom when two men cornered him and slit his neck, leaving Lolo bleeding and facedown on a toilet.
 Someone found Lolo and was able to get help.